gcharters/azure-docs/articles/openshift/tutorial-create-cluster.md

 ### Get a Red Hat pull secret (optional)

-A Red Hat pull secret enables your cluster to access Red Hat container registries along with additional content.
+A Red Hat pull secret enables your cluster to access Red Hat container registries along with additional content such as the [Open Liberty Operator](https://operatorhub.io/operator/open-liberty).
 This step is optional but recommended.
+You must have a [Red Hat cloud account](https://www.redhat.com/en/customers) with access to the OpenShift cluster manager portal in order to perform this step.

 1. **[Navigate to your Red Hat OpenShift cluster manager portal](https://cloud.redhat.com/openshift/install/azure/aro-provisioned) and log in.**

    You will need to log in to your Red Hat account or create a new Red Hat account with your business email and accept the terms and conditions.

-2. **Click Download pull secret.**
+2. Select **Copy pull secret**.
+This saves the secret to your clipboard.
+Paste it into a file called `pull-secret.txt`.

 Keep the saved `pull-secret.txt` file somewhere safe - it will be used in each cluster creation.